-OFC 230 Executive Machine 2 hrs.
-Transcription (1-2)
+OFC 230 Executive Machine Transcription (1-2)

-Provides training and extensive skill building in machine transcription including the operation of machine transcribers and application of correct grammar, punctuation, spelling and format in transcripts.
+Provides training and extensive skill building in machine transcription including the operation of machine transcription including the operation of machine transcribers and application of correct grammar, punctuation, spelling and format in transcripts.
 (Formerly SEC 230.)